Wrocław – castle church of St Martin

 History

-Church of St. Martin was built as a temple associated with the monastery foundation of Henry Probus under the invocation of the Blessed Virgin Mary, and at the same time a chapel located in the prince’s castle.
+Church of St. Martin was built as a temple associated with the Cistercian nunnery foundation of Henry Probus under the invocation of the Blessed Virgin Mary, and at the same time as a princely chapel located on the premises of the castle.
 It was built in the 80s of the 13th century, probably by the bricklayer Wiland.
 As Probus founded the nearby collegiate church of Holy Cross, work on the chapel and the adjoining monastery was probably discontinued in 1287.
 According to Probus’s testament, the funeral in the collegiate chancel was to be temporary, and after the completion of the church and monastery of the Blessed Virgin Mary, the tomb was to be moved, which, however, never happened.

 After the death of Henry IV Probus in 1290 and for a long time after that, the church remained unfinished.
+Henry IV’s successor, Henry III of Głogów, could not realize the will, because he did not rule Wrocław, and Henry V of Legnica-Głogów was not interested in the foundation of the Cistercian nunnery, because he did not continue the policy of Henry IV.
+The final cessation of the foundation projects was marked by the death in 1292 of Bishop Thomas II, the executor of Henry IV’s will.
 Only in the fourteenth century, when the older castle chapel of St. Martin, the patron of knighthood, the call was transferred to the unfinished church and construction work was started.
 However, building was completed in a very simplified manner, and the church did not obtain the originally planned height.

 After the liquidation of the castle, the church was located in the central square surrounded by the canons’ courts.
 From 1368 it was under the patronage of the cathedral chapter.
 In 1466 it was damaged by a fire that came from the burning Sand Island, and in 1544 a lightning strike caused another fire.
 A thorough renovation began in 1571, and repair works were also carried out in the 17th century.
 During World War II, the church was badly damaged.
 Until the 70s of the twentieth century it was believed that it once served as a castle chapel.
 It was rebuilt in the years 1957-1960 according to the design of Tadeusz Kozaczewski.